Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 > and reproduction of system behavior.
 >
 > The complete C++ source code is planned to be released under the Apache License 2.0
-> following internal corporate compliance procedures.
+> following internal compliance procedures.

 A production-grade, C++ deterministic lifecycle orchestrator optimized for resource-constrained ROS 2 embedded systems.
 ## 📑 Table of Contents